-The Australian Accounting Standards Board's (AASB) in 2020-21 launched a new project called Not-for-Profit Private Sector Financial Reporting Framework.
+The Australian Accounting Standards Board (AASB) in 2020-21 launched a new project called Not-for-Profit Private Sector Financial Reporting Framework.
 The objective of the project is to develop a reporting framework that is simple, proportionate, consistent, transparent and cost effective for all not-for-profit private sector entities in Australia.
 The framework will allow for differential financial reporting (i.e. additional reporting tiers) with simplified recognition and measurement requirements and disclosure of service performance metrics.
-Under this proposed framework, entities will be required to prepare general purpose financial statements.
-The project timeline is 12 months with a draft discussion paper expected to be released in the third quarter of 2022.
+The AASB is in the process of issuing a discussion paper called "Development of Simplified Accounting Requirements for Not for Profit Private Entities".
+The discussion paper includes a third tier of reporting requirements (further form of general purpose financial statements), however will not specify reporting thresholds for not-for-profit private sector entities to follow.
+The AASB's view is that the body requiring the preparation of financial statements should be the body specifying the extent of information required.
+The AASB will seek to develop disclosure requirements under the proposed third tier from comments received to the discussion paper and other outreach activities.
+The discussion paper expected to be released in October 2022 and will be followed by a six month consultation period.

 In 2020-21, the DDF began working towards preparing general purpose financial statements commensurate with AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities.
-Notable changes in this year's financial statements including extensive disclosure of financial instruments, risk and capital management, commitments and related party disclosures.
-There has been no financial impact as a result of the transition to the disclosure requirements contained in AASB 1060.
+This has led to the inclusion of disclosures relating to financial instruments, risk and capital management, commitments and related party disclosures.